LeBron, Lonzo take the floor together for first time | New Country 923

 LeBron James watched Lonzo Ball play in Las Vegas during the 2017 NBA Summer League, taking in a Los Angeles Lakers’ game from a baseline seat as a spectator.

-James and Ball were in the starting lineup of a game together for the first time, set to team up when the Lakers and the Golden State Warriors squared off in Las Vegas to highlight Wednesday’s preseason slate.
+James and Ball were on-court teammates for the first time when the Lakers beat the Golden State Warriors 123-113, back in Las Vegas.
+Ball didn’t start the preseason contest, but replaced Rajon Rondo just 2 minutes, 13 seconds into the game.

 “It’s just fun to have our full group,” James said.

+James and Ball didn’t play very much.
+Ball has been recovering from a knee issue, and it was his first appearance this preseason.

-The plan was for neither to play that much, especially since Ball had not yet appeared in this preseason.
-And James didn’t want to burden his new point guard with a lot of expectations, so he was keeping his approach for Wednesday very simple.
+James didn’t want to burden his new point guard with a lot of expectations, so he was keeping his approach very simple.

-It was the first time James was facing the Warriors since last season’s NBA Finals — when his second stint as a member of the Cleveland Cavaliers ended with Golden State sweeping its way to a second consecutive championship.
-But he downplayed this being any extension of his rivalry with the Warriors, or the rivalry between California clubs.
+It was James’ first game against the Warriors since last season’s NBA Finals — when his second stint as a member of the Cleveland Cavaliers ended with Golden State sweeping its way to a second consecutive championship.
+But he downplayed the exhibition being any extension of his rivalry with the Warriors, or the rivalry between the California clubs.

 “Preseason game,” James said.